gerarcolman/import-export-elt-pipeline/README.md

    - Structured, maintainable SQL models that reflect business logic

 6. **📊 Power BI Dashboards**
-   Final dbt models feed directly into Power BI reports and dashboards to support exploration and insight generation.
+   Final dbt models feed directly into Power BI reports and dashboards to support exploration and insight generation (Click the link to interact with the dashboards https://gerarcolman.github.io/import-export-dashboards-website/).

 Here’s how the data flows into reporting: